vigneshwr/splunk/README.md

 npm install
 npm start

+* If incase of npm not working, kindly install node in your machine.

 Now your React code runs in localhost:3000/ redirected browser.
 Make sure to run both Django and React servers parallely for better API calls.